Mental Health Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for mental health roles in New Mexico?

-The H-1B is the most common visa for licensed mental health professionals, including licensed professional counselors, clinical social workers, and psychologists, since these roles generally qualify as specialty occupations requiring at least a master's degree.
+The H-1B visa is the most common visa for licensed mental health professionals, including licensed professional counselors, clinical social workers, and psychologists, since these roles generally qualify as specialty occupations requiring at least a master's degree.
 The J-1 visa is also used, particularly for psychiatrists completing residency or fellowship programs at UNM.
 Some employers in underserved areas participate in Conrad 30 waivers, which allow J-1 physicians to remain in the U.S. in exchange for working in shortage areas.

 Which cities in New Mexico have the most mental health visa sponsorship jobs?